 Hey there, I’m Carmen!

-Beekeeping was the spark that reignited my passion for connecting with the Earth and her patterns on a more intimate level.
 I started out working for an urban beekeeping company in Los Angeles, managing over 100 hives on rooftops across the city.
 I fell in love with the bees and their unique ability to inspire a childlike curiosity in people, opening the door for deeper conversation and connection.
-A desire to expand this connection is what eventually brought me back to my home state of North Carolina, where I settled in Asheville, graciously inhabiting and learning from this ancestral Anikituwagi (Cherokee) land.
+A desire to slow down and expand this type of connection is what eventually brought me back to my home state of North Carolina, where I settled in Asheville, graciously inhabiting and learning from this ancestral Anikituwagi (Cherokee) land.
 This is where Feral Farms was born.